No tricks here—only hauntingly delicious sweets you won't want to share with the kiddos

 7. Azita's Bakery - Candied Pecan Eclairs

 Swap boring old muffins for a more pleasurable pastry filled with candied pecan goodness and you just might become the "go-to" house for Thanksgiving from here on out.
-Azita's Bakery takes its eclairs very seriously, so you can have the fun of devouring them in about ten seconds flat.
-These beautiful Atascadedro-made pastries are always baked until crisp, then filled to perfection with the most heavenly substances known to mankind.
+Back Porch Bakery takes its eclairs very seriously, so you can have the fun of devouring them in about ten seconds flat.
+These beautiful Atascadero-made pastries are always baked until crisp, then filled to perfection with the most heavenly substances known to mankind.
 Flaky.
 Warm.
 Gooey.
 Pecans.
 More pecans.
 Need we say another word?

 8. Sweet Offerings Cambria – Classic Fudge